SFDO-Community-Sprints/summit-events-app-documentation/README.md

 ## How to Contribute:
-- Way 1.
-- Way 2.
-- Way 3.
+- Engage in the community sprints for insights into an Events Management Tool
+- Documentation support and validation
+- Quality Assurance testing
+- Use case development
+- Development of LWCs and enhanced functionality

 # Project Resources and Documentation
-Documentation can be found in the repository [wiki] (URL for wiki where docs are stored)
+Documentation can be found our [Documentation Site](https://sfdo-community-sprints.github.io/summit-events-app-documentation/) which is based on this repository.